Population exposure to outdoor air pollutants

 Related indicators

-The Air health trends indicator provides an overview of the public health impacts attributable to outdoor air pollution in Canada.
+The Air health trends indicator provides an overview of the change in health risk over time associated with short-term exposure to air pollution in Canada.

-The Air quality indicators track ambient concentrations of PM2.5, O3, SO2, NO2 and VOCs at the national and regional level and at local monitoring stations.
+The Air quality indicators track ambient concentrations of PM2.5, ozone, SO2, NO2 and volatile organic compounds (VOCs) at the national and regional level and at local monitoring stations.

 The Human exposure to harmful substances indicators track the concentrations of 4 substances (mercury, lead, cadmium and bisphenol A) in Canadians.